 What features should a smoker box for a gas grill have?

-Most smoker boxes are situated underneath the grill grates and away from your meat, if possible.
+Most boxes are situated underneath the grill grates and away from your meat, if possible.
 If this isn’t feasible and your meat might be located directly above the smoker box, be sure it’s made from a non-stick material so cleaning the stainless steel, cast iron, or other material won’t be a hassle.

-All smoker boxes come equipped with holes at the top to allow the smoke to escape.
+All of these boxes come equipped with holes at the top to allow the smoke to escape.
 Find a box that won’t allow rogue pieces of ash to fly out and onto the surface of your deliciously smoked meat.
 A v shaped or w shaped box will allow the box to nestle in the grill while smoking the meat.

 When it comes time to smoke a bigger piece of meat, like a brisket, be sure that your smoker box has a functional lid that can be easily removed to reload wood chips.
 After a few hours of smoldering, the wood chips will have burned down to sad little piles of soot and need to be replenished with freshly-soaked wood chips.
 Be sure you can remove the lid with tongs, because nothing is worse than grilling burns.